 - Clean and dry your face.

-- Apply the blend on the acne and massage lightly in circular motions.
+- Apply the blend to the acne and massage lightly in circular motions.

-- Let it sit for 10 minutes, then rinse it off with cool water.
+- Let it sit for 10 minutes, then rinse it with cool water.

 - Pat dry and moisturize your skin.